-Further information is available from Miss Richardson
+Further information is available from Mr Ablett

-GEOGRAPHY GCSE IOption1
+GEOGRAPHY GCSE IOption

-Starts with an introduction to Global Geography and our 'shrinking' world, and continues with an introduction to key themes of development, urbanisation, hazards, climate change, resources, biomes and then moves on to looking at the human and physical geography of the UK, including river systems.
+Year 9 - Geography in Year 9 starts with Global Geography and our 'shrinking world', and continues with an introduction to development, natural hazards, weather, climate change, resources, urbanisation and ecosystems.
+We then move on to look at the human and physical geography of the UK, including river systems.